 All eligible applicants will then be invited to a 30 minute phone call with us in November to assess suitability.
-Applicants will be informed whether they’re being invited to a phone call on a rolling basis, or by Thursday 9th November 2023 at the very latest.
+Applicants will be informed whether they’re being invited to a phone call on a rolling basis.

 We will prioritise applications from people from underrepresented groups.
 Places are limited, so be sure to submit your application as soon as possible.

 Please let us know when applying for the programme if you have any access needs or if we can make any adaptations to facilitate your participation in the programme.

 Want our course to come to you?

 If Shift Birmingham doesn’t match what you and your community needs, talk to us about how we can deliver a shorter training course or session face to face or online at a time and date that suits you.

 We can work with you to tailor our courses to match your needs.
 For more information, please contact workshops[at]peopleseconomyuk.org.

 Not sure if the programme is for you?
 Send us an email at workshops[at]peopleseconomy.org to arrange a chat with us, find out more about the programme, and ask any questions you might have.
 We’d love to chat!